dwjackson/astrounit/README.md

-# Astronomic Unit - A unit testing framework for C
+# Astronomical Unit - A unit testing framework for C

 AstroUnit is a simple unit testing framework for C. AstroUnit works by letting you create small executables that execute tests.
 If the executable returns a